 Where to Self Publish An Ebook

 The two most popular places to self publish an ebook are on your own website and on Amazon KDP.
+Amazon KDP has a monopoly on the ebook market with a staggering 80% of the ebook market.
+Therefore, it is highly suggested to sell your ebook on this platform.
 Other places include Kobo, NookPress and iBooks.
-Amazon KDP has a monopoly on the ebook market with a staggering 80% of the market.
-Therefore, it is highly suggested to sell your ebook on this platform.

 How to Self Publish an Ebook

 If you thought I was going to say “just start writing”, well you are wrong.
 Before you even begin to write your ebook you should do some research as to whether the idea of your ebook is a viable one.
 You may not know, but print publishers do this before accepting someone’s book pitch.
 If they are going to invest their money and time in a book they need to know it will not only cover costs but make a profit, and preferably a big one.
-So you too, need to do some research.
-Most self-published authors sell their ebook on their own website or list their ebook on Amazon since they own 80% of the ebook market.
-I would suggest you visit Amazon and check out the ebooks in your genre.
-Is there are demand for your idea?
-If so, take note of their page length, design, name and price as all these things will come in handy when working out the same for your ebook.
-When and if you are ready to start your ebook, here’s the steps I take to start generating steady passive income from writing an ebook.
+So you too need to do some research for your proposed ebook idea.

 2. Write the Ebook